cwbaker/forge/docs/getting-started/running-forge.md

 Assign values to variables (e.g. *variant={debug, release, shipping}*) on the command line to configure the build.
 All assignments are made to global variables in Lua before the root build script and any actions are executed.
 Typically this is used to configure variant, target to build, and/or install location.

 Later assignments override earlier ones in the case of duplicate variables.
-However because all assignments are made before any commands are executed interleaving assignments and commands is not generally useful.
+However because all assignments are made before any commands are executed interleaving assignments and commands is not useful.

 The **variant** variable can be set to control the settings used when building by passing "variant=_variant_" on the command line.
 The default value, used when no variant is passed on the command line, is "debug".
 Other accepted values are: